LukeGrahamLandry/franca/devlog.md

 The more interesting goal being having a normal macro that says "oh you're trying to compile me? i'll parse this header file and spit out all those names into your scope".
 I think my existing broken (they can't even nest) module system is more work to keep than remove and rewrite a better one later.
 Ideally a module could be just a struct of functions (like zig) but then an @using macro can add those names to your scope.
+The other weird thing currently is constant hoisting.
+All constants in a function are pulled out during resolve so macros can't expand to blocks containing constants.
+But I do the resolve pass doesn't backtrack so normal code can only refer to constants lexically before it because otherwise the names wouldn't bind.
+So its the worst of both worlds.
+Also expressions that disappear because of constant folding and shouldn't even be compiled, still have thier constants hoisted to the function so you can't use that for platform specific stuff which is sad.
+I want `#[cfg(whatever)]` to just be a normal comptime `if`.

+- removed modules. easy. only a toy test relied on them.

 ## improving macros (Apr 21)